seanhillweb/wordpress-theme-source/README.md

 # Wordpress Theme - Source

-Hey there, you've found my personal project.
-This is a reset Wordpress theme that I have developed to my coding style and naming conventions.
+Source is a starter Wordpress theme developed to quickly reiterate sites based on personal coding styles and naming conventions.

+Designed and developed by myself, Sean Hill.

+### What this theme is:

+### What this theme isn't:

+### Who this theme is for:

+### How to use this theme:

+## Helpful Links: